hashicorp/terraform-provider-azurerm/website/docs/r/redis_cache_access_policy.html.markdown

 * `redis_cache_id` - (Required) The ID of the Redis Cache.
 Changing this forces a new Redis Cache Access Policy to be created.

 * `permissions` - (Required) Permissions that are going to be assigned to this Redis Cache Access Policy.
+Changing this forces a new Redis Cache Access Policy to be created.

 ## Attributes Reference